 Check the income guidelines to see if you qualify for CSFP.
-If your household’s total gross income is than than or equal to the amount listed, you may be eligible for The Fresh Fruits and Vegetables Program.
+If your household’s total gross income is less than or equal to the amount listed, you may be eligible for The Fresh Fruits and Vegetables Program.

-The Fresh Fruits and Vegetables Program provides an enhancement to the Southern NH Services, Inc. CSFP food package.
+The Fresh Fruits and Vegetables Program provides an enhancement to the Southern New Hampshire Services CSFP food package.
 In addition to the USDA commodities, each month SNHS participants also receive fresh produce to bring home to their families.

 For more information or to schedule an appointment, call your local CSFP office.

 SNHS is the local CSFP agency for Hillsborough County.

 Greater Nashua Communities, call

 Call: 1 (800) WIC-4321 or 1 (800) 942-4321